paozac/rails_stacktrace_txmt_linker/README.markdown

 Ended up rewriting from scratch and adding jQuery.
 Tested only with Google Chrome, should work with any Greasemonkey-enabled browser.

+jQuery is downloaded from the Google CDN, so if you're offline this script won't work.

 Install
 -------